afsalthaj/afsalthaj.github.io/_posts/2017-09-17-BuliderToFunctional.md

 {% endhighlight %}

-Think of multiple classes similar to `Name` with multiple (a list of) optional parameters (a list of).
+Think of multiple classes similar to `Name` with multiple (a list of) optional parameters.
 Now, this is our problem definition.
 A quick solution would be abstracting out the above function (say f) and fold the list of optional parameters (using f), but that is in fact, discarding the possibility of using a better mechanism provided by Functional Programming paradigm.
 Below given is one of the solutions.
 While this may not be the only solution, it is still a cleaner way of solving this problem.

 ## A Solution